PayDevs/awesome-oss-monetization/approaches/advertisements.md

-> WARN: this is still work in progress!

 # Monetization via Advertisements

 Money made by placing ads on websites, visible parts of the software, or in-app - or present sponsors to your audience.
 A recurring income with a bad reputation - often only works for large communities or high traffic websites.